nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2a.
 There are no tasks for the specified date

-> 1a1.
+> 2a1.
 Program returns a message, saying that there are no tasks for the specified date<br>
+  Use case ends.

+2b.
+There are neither deadlines before nor on the specified date

+> 2b1.
+Program returns a message, saying that there are neither tasks due before nor on the specified date<br>
   Use case ends.

 #### Use case: Find a specific task